Not Affiliated With the Social Security Administration

 - You maintain a healthy lifestyle

-Many claim early thinking they won't live long enough to benefit from waiting.
+Many claim early thinking they will not live long enough to benefit from waiting.
 But statistics show most 65-year-olds will live into their 80s.

 2. Your Financial Situation